kevinlekiller/mpv_scripts/autospeed/README.md

         Default: false
         true/false - Pause video while switching display modes.
         Before switching the display mode (refresh rate), pause the video, unpause after it is switched.
-This is to fix an issue with vdpau hardware decoding where the video will become corrupted.
-This can be used also if you don't want to miss some of the video while your display is blank (my display is blank for ~5 seconds while switching modes).
+This can be used if you don't want to miss some of the video while your display is blank (my display is blank for ~5 seconds while switching modes).